galkevich32/international-nba/README.md

 # international-nba
-Once dominated by homegrown players, the National Basketball Association is growing more international.
-This season, a record-breaking 135 international players made it to the league
+Once dominated by homegrown talent, the National Basketball Association is growing ever more international.
+While opening-night rosters set an early milestone with 135 foreign‑born players from 43 countries, the final regular-season numbers pushed the record even higher.
+A total of 142 international athletes from 47 countries across six continents played in the 2025-26 season.
+Their total share of the league—24.4% (142 of 582 players)—stands as the highest ever.